tareqimbasher/NetPad/docs/technical-docs/Solution-Structure.md

 🟢 `Executable`

-This executable is a long-running process that is started and managed by the .NET app as part of its `ClientServerExecutionModel`.
+This executable is a long-running process that is started and managed by the .NET app as part of its client-server execution model (see `ExecutionModel/ClientServer/`).
 It is not meant to be started manually by users.
 This process is used to:

 1. Run compiled user code.
 2. Stay alive so that consecutive script executions are fast.